 Best Mexican Restaurants Orange County

 Credit: Timothy Kwon

-María Elena keeps Mama’s scratch-made values alive and well, but that hasn’t stopped her from creating some new dishes using authentic ingredients in a fresh new way.
-Two of the most popular include the Botana de Carnitas, a build-your-own taco platter with marinated carnitas, avocados, tomatoes and corn tortillas, and Pepe’s Special, a skillet of carmelized onions with tender strips of rib-eye steak and Mama Avila’s chile negro sauce.
+MarĆa Elena keeps Mama’s scratch-made values alive while adding fresh twists to traditional dishes.
+She uses authentic ingredients to create new favorites with bold flavors.
+Two standouts include Botana de Carnitas, a build-your-own taco platter with marinated carnitas, avocados, tomatoes, and corn tortillas.
+Another favorite is Pepe’s Special, a skillet of caramelized onions, tender rib-eye strips, and Mama Avila’s chile negro sauce.

-With the Avilas’ family values, philanthropy and dedication to high-quality, delicious food, it’s no surprise how the restaurant has become such a prominent cultural pillar in Costa Mesa, acting as a welcoming beacon for customers of all ages and backgrounds.
+With the Avilas’ family values, philanthropy, and dedication to quality food, this restaurant has built a strong reputation.
+It’s a cultural pillar in Costa Mesa, welcoming customers of all ages and backgrounds.

+Best Mexican Restaurants Orange County